With ecommerce trends pointing towards an uncertain future, this holiday season may be the most challenging one in your brand’s history.

 When approached with industry data, I take it with a grain of salt.
 Treat it as inspiration or suggestions for marketing tests, not as gospel.

 You already know what works in your business.
 Evolve that by being curious about new opportunities without going so far that you cannibalize your own success chasing shiny toys.

-Kristen LaFrance, Growth and Community Lead at Churn Buster
+Kristen LaFrance, Director of Community at Repeat

 At the macro level, pay attention to what sale formats the big players are tossing out.